vronney/MEAN-appointment-app/README.md

 First started by building the `Express` backend that configures a few endpoints for retrieving, saving, and removing data from the MongoDB collection via some simple `CRUD` operations.

-Then, moved on teh creating the `Angular` front-end which consisted of the display of the appointments data in a list and also to add new appointments, using `Angular Material`.
+Then, moved on the creating the `Angular` front-end which consisted of the display of the appointments data in a list and also to add new appointments, using `Angular Material`.

 ## [MEAN-Apponintment-APP](https://github.com/vronney/MEAN-appointment-app)

-:END